 What we like: Lightweight all-mountain build that’s ready to tour.

-Head’s new Kore all-mountain ski has taken the market by storm this season with its stiff yet superlight construction.
-And it’s this focus on weight cutting that puts the Kore on the map for many backcountry riders.
-Now in its second iteration, the ski remains a light and strong materials—specifically Graphene, Koroyd, and carbon fiber give it a solid yet feathery backbone—but we found the latest model is a smoother operator than the original that doesn’t get knocked around as much in choppy and ugly snow.
+At its release, Head’s Kore all-mountain ski took the market by storm with its stiff yet superlight construction.
+And it’s this focus on weight-cutting that put the Kore on the map for many backcountry riders.
+Now in its second iteration, the ski remains a light and strong machine—a creative mix of Graphene and carbon fiber give it a solid yet feathery backbone—but we found the latest model is a smoother operator than the original that doesn’t get knocked around as much in choppy and ugly snow.
 We especially like the versatile 93-millimeter design, which can pull double duty on non-powder backcountry days as well as all season long at the resort.

-The Kore undoubtedly is a fantastic all-mountain build and isn’t out of place on a skin track, but there are better touring-specific options out there.
-The ski is a little stiff and narrow for real powder, and it requires a confident pilot to really get the most out of it in less predictable backcountry conditions.
+The Kore undoubtedly is a fantastic all-mountain build and isn’t out of place on a skin track, but we think there are better touring-specific options out there.
+The ski is too stiff and a little narrow for real powder, and it requires a confident pilot to really get the most out of it in less predictable backcountry conditions.
 In addition, the Kore’s 16.4-meter turn radius makes it great in tight spots, but it isn’t as adept at big sweeping turns in the soft stuff.
 Stepping up to the Kore 99 helps in some ways—particularly in soft snow where we found it floats very well—but the ski’s very sturdy build limits its appeal to expert or pro backcountry riders...
 Read in-depth review

 See the Head Kore 93